 By Jim Johnson, August 23, 2018

 In a sign of how seriously the state Public Utilities Commission is taking the debate over the future of water supply on the Monterey Peninsula, all five commissioners attended a CPUC oral argument hearing on California American Water’s proposed desalination project in San Francisco on Wednesday.
 Several of those who attended the hearing said three of the five commissioners asked a number of questions of the parties to the desal project proceeding, and all five appeared “engaged and interested” in the issue.
-Click here to visit the link and click here for the pdf version.
+Click here to go to the website and click here for the pdf version.

 Plan to split California into three states barred by state Supreme Court

 By Adam Brinklow , July 19, 2018